francescomucio/open-transformation-specification/versions/v0.2.0/transformation-specification.md

 ### Inline Test Definitions in OTS Modules

-Generic and singular SQL tests can also be defined directly within an OTS Module, using the same structure as test libraries.
-This is useful for module-specific tests that don't need to be shared across modules.
+Test Definitions (generic and singular SQL tests) can also be defined directly within an OTS Module, using the same structure as test libraries.
+This is useful for module-specific Test Definitions that don't need to be shared across modules.

 **Module Structure with Inline Tests:**
 ```yaml